jeanfortheweb/memento/README.md

 ## Examples

-The can be found in our [examples](https://github.com/jeanfortheweb/memento/tree/master/packages/examples) package.
+Our examples can be found in our [examples](https://github.com/jeanfortheweb/memento/tree/master/packages/examples) package.
 It's our playground for new features and showing off alot of Mementos power.
 But to give you a glimpse of the most basic usage:

 ```jsx
 import React from 'react';